 &lt;sup>7M.
 Budzisz, Iluzja wolnej Białorusi.
-Jak walcząc o demokrację można utracić ojczyznę, Warszawa 2021, pp. 312- 313.
+Jak walcząc o demokrację można utracić ojczyznę, Warszawa 2021, pp. 312-313.

-As optimal from the Russian point of view, this scenario is evidenced by the fact that the first consequence of the talks was a visit to Minsk by the Russian Defence Minister, Sergei Shoygu.
 It was no secret that Shoygu believed that Lukashenka should resign as soon as possible, handing over power to Defence Minister Viktor Khrenin, "who spent his entire youth in Russian garrisons in Siberia and is a man for whom Russkiy Mir (TN: Russian World) are not just empty words".
 Conversely, the prospect of a change of power prompted Moscow to urgently secure its interests in the military field, which has always been a priority in relations with Minsk.
 The meeting in Sochi probably also resulted in the decision to officially inaugurate Lukashenka's presidency, held almost in secret on September 23, in a different mode from previous ceremonies of this kind (in a closed circle of guests) and in the shadow of another wave of demonstrations.